AliviaK/The-Java-Collective/journal.md

 + Add optional year query param to methods
 + Add javaDoc and finalize documentation
 ### Week 4 Blockers:
++ Recreated database due to mysterious null column
 + Deploying to AWS stopped working
++ Method to retrieve all requested zipcodes and years simultaneously